 When a couple decides to separate, and divorce becomes the only option left on the table, there are a few ways they can proceed.
 One option is litigation, where the two parties decide to go to court for their divorce.
 Another option is mediation, where the divorcing couple agrees to meet with a neutral third party who is trained to help them reach a resolution as quickly and peacefully as possible.

 Both options will lead to a divorce, but understanding the nuances of litigation vs. mediation will help you decide the best course of action for your divorce.

 The primary differences between litigation and mediation

-Litigation is adversarial in nature, as it pushes one spouse and his or her lawyer against the opposite party and his or her lawyer.
+Litigation is adversarial in nature, as it pushes one spouse and his or her divorce lawyer against the opposite party and his or her divorce lawyer.
 Spouses will often battle over assets, custody of children, and other similar issues.
 Ultimately, a judge has the final say on all issues the spouses are unable to settle.